-This 30 minute group session (generally on Fridays) facilitated by McBurney staff will provide prospective students with disabilities and their families with information about disability-related services and accommodation processes at UW-Madison.
-Attendees will learn about documentation requirements for accommodation eligibility, timelines for requesting accommodations, and other campus resources to support students with disabilities.
-Staff are available after the session for individual questions.
+This 30-minute, one-on-one information session, generally scheduled for Thursdays and Fridays, will provide prospective students with disabilities and their families with information about disability-related services and accommodation processes at UW-Madison.
+Prospective students will learn about the eligibility process, timelines for requesting accommodations, common accommodations, and other campus resources to support students with disabilities.

 About Accommodations and Accessibility at UW-Madison

 This is an accordion element with a series of buttons that open and close related content panels.